 Some of you might be thinking to yourselves “just tell me which one’s MIL SPEC!”, and that’s fair.
 The AR-15 in a MIL SPEC configuration is a fine firearm.
 If you were looking for a barrel to attach to a MIL SPEC rifle, you’d be after a 4150 Chrome Moly Vanadium barrel that is phosphate coated and chrome lined; like this upper from BCM.

-Barrels for AR-15s come in a variety of finishes and coatings and each type presents different performance characteristics to choose from.
+AR-15 Barrels come in a variety of finishes and coatings and each type presents different performance characteristics to choose from.